jimm0thy/mod-ah-bot/README.md

 	- Empty the list to have crafted goods appear in the AH, or use other IDs you want to keep separate
  - Moved database configuration completely to config

+New: Added NoBuyList where you can input a list of player(bot) GUIDs to not buy from, Updated auction limits to only be affected by our own auctions

 ## Installation

 ```